wp-plugins/advanced-ads/readme.txt

 = display ads =

-* auto inject ads into header, footer and posts
+* auto inject ads into header, footer and posts content
 * display ad in template files (with functions)
 * display ad in post content (with shortcodes)
 * widget to display ads in widget areas (sidebars)